Action script with a security trigger

 if (webAgencyGroup == null) throw new InvalidOperationException("Web agency usergroup not found.");

-It then gets the user groups of the user is part of.
+5. Get the user groups of the user is part of.

 RequestResponse